coldfrontlabs/coldfrontlabs-drupalsi/README.md

     api_version: 7                          # Specify which core API version (e.g. 6, 7, 8).
 Defaults to '7'
     distro_build_location: 'dropfort.make'  # Project download URL for your distribution.
 Defaults to https://update.drupal.org/release_history
                                             # Full path to the make file to build the site with.
+                                            # For git, this is the url of the Git repo.

     distro_build_type: 'make'               #  Options:
                                             #    'make'  _>  Build the profile using a drush make file.
 Optionally from a remote file source.
 See distro_build_args for more details